Assistive-Robotics-Lab/STS_Dataset/README.md

 # STS_Dataset
-Sit-to-stand data from xsens suit, balance board and seating mat from 25 healthy and 6 stroke participants.
+Sit-to-stand data from xsens suit, balance board and seating mat from 25 healthy (a01, a02 etc) and 6 stroke (b01, b02 etc) participants.

 Created by Tom Bennett and Virginia Ruiz Garate, 2022.

-Reference this dataset using the accompanying DOI if you use it in your own research.
+Reference this dataset using the accompanying DOI below if you use it in your own research.

+DOI: 10.5281/zenodo.6400938

 ### 31 zip folders containing data for individual users, each comprising of: